1,000,000 free RPC requestsJust a wallet, via x402.

 What happens if the metadata URI becomes unreachable?

-The agent’s onchain identity persists, but downstream consumers (this explorer included) cannot fetch the metadata.
+The agent’s on-chain identity persists, but downstream consumers (this explorer included) can’t fetch the off-chain JSON.
 IPFS and Arweave are the recommended hosts because they’re content-addressed and durable.
 HTTP-hosted metadata risks decay.